Smilels/Smilels.github.io/_posts/2020-08-12-Self-Adapting-Recurrent-Models-for-Object-Pushing-from-Learning-in-Simulation.md

 ## Recurrent Model Predictive Path Integral

-In order to endow the original [MPPI](https://homes.cs.washington.edu/~bboots/files/InformationTheoreticMPC.pdf) with a memory mechanism, we add a history buffer $\mathcal{H}$ into the algorithm.
+In order to endow the original [MPPI](https://homes.cs.washington.edu/~bboots/files/InformationTheoreticMPC.pdf) with a memory mechanism, we add a history buffer $$\mathcal{H}$$ into the algorithm.
 Algorithm 1 gives details of the whole framework.
 The results from our real experiments prove the effectiveness of RMPPI.

 ![Algorithm]({{ site.url }}/data/images/self-adapting-algorithm.png)
 {: style="width: 100%;" class="center"}